how to save water

 Disclaimer:

-The wastewater system capacity information provided by Council area for (WwTW >250 population equivalent) in this document is subject to change.
+The wastewater system capacity information provided by Council area (for WwTW >250 population equivalent) in this document is subject to change.
 This may happen as a result of more detailed information becoming available through the completion of Drainage Area Studies, on-site investigations, or the completion of capital works.
-NI Water should always be contacted directly for advice on water and wastewater capacity issues by Councils and Developers.

 NI Water remains committed to working with developers to consider ways of accommodating development wherever possible.
 The phasing of development is of high importance going forwards due to the historic and prolonged under investment in wastewater infrastructure across Northern Ireland.

 Developers should always use the pre-development enquiry (PDE) process and follow NI Water’s three stage pre-planning process.
 PDEs are valid for an 18-month period from issue.
-Should formal approval to make connections to the public water and sewerage networks not have been granted by NI Water within this timescale, a further PDE will require to be submitted to ensure that the capacity originally identified as being available to serve this proposal, still exists.
+Should formal approval to make connections to the public water and sewerage networks not have been granted by NI Water within this timescale, a further PDE request will be required.
+This is to ensure that the capacity identified in the original PDE as being available to serve this proposal still exists.

-*All investments/upgrades detailed for completion during PC21 are subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+*All investments/upgrades detailed for completion during the PC21 period (2021/22 to 2026/27) are subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
 NI Water is working closely with the Department for Infrastructure on the programming and funding the delivery of the capital works programme during the remainder of the PC21 Price Control Period.

-Due to emerging issues, it is also possible that some re-prioritisation of the investment programme may take place and would be agreed with NI Water’s regulators.
+Due to emerging issues, it is also possible that some re-prioritisation of the investment programme may take place, and this would be agreed with NI Water’s regulators.

 Please note that only treatment works without available capacity are listed.
 The asterisk (*) denotes treatment works that are currently scheduled for investment or upgrades.
 This list provides an overview of wastewater treatment works specific to each council area.